cettia/cettia.github.io/guides/cettia-tutorial.md

 If there's no problem with the connection, the socket will have a state transition cycle of 3-4-5-6.
 If not, it will have a state transition cycle of 2-5-6.
 Restart or shutdown the server for a state transition of 4-5-6 or 2-5-6.

-### Sending and receiving events
+### Sending and Receiving Events

-The most common pattern with which to exchange various types of data through a single channel is the Command pattern; a command object is serialized and sent over the wire, and then deserialized and executed on the other side.
-At first, JSON and a switch statement should suffice for the purpose of implementing the  pattern, but it becomes a burden to maintain and accrues technical debt if you have to handle binary types of data; implement a heartbeat and make sure you get an acknowledgement for the data.
+The most common pattern with which to exchange various types of data through a single channel is the Command Pattern; a command object is serialized and sent over the wire, and then deserialized and executed on the other side.
+At first, JSON and a switch statement should suffice for the purpose of implementing the  pattern, but it becomes a burden to maintain and accrues technical debt if you have to handle binary types of data; implement a heartbeat and make sure you get an acknowledgement of the data.
 Cettia provides an event system that is flexible enough to accommodate these requirements.

 A unit of exchange between the Cettia client and the Cettia server in real-time is the event which consists of a required name property and an optional data property.
 You can define and use your own events as long as the name isn't duplicated with built-in events.
 Here's the `echo` event handler where any received `echo` event is sent back.
 Add it to the socket handler: